xeitojs/xeito.dev/docs/index.md

       Nested routes, route guards, route params, and more are all supported out of the box.
   - icon: 🪄
     title: Reactivity by default
     details: Xeito includes a powerful reactivity system that allows your components to react to changes in the state.
-Using Xeito Stores, you can create reactive state containers that can be shared across your application.
+Using Xeito Stores, you can create reactive state containers that can be shared across your application..

 ---